antonbabenko/pre-commit-terraform/README.md

     > **Warning**
     > Avoid use `recursive.enabled: true` in config file, that can cause unexpected behavior.

-6. You can provide [any configuration available in `terraform-docs`](https://terraform-docs.io/user-guide/configuration/) as an argument to `terraform_docs` hook.
+5. You can provide [any configuration available in `terraform-docs`](https://terraform-docs.io/user-guide/configuration/) as an argument to `terraform_docs` hook.

+    ```yaml
+    - id: terraform_docs
+      args:
+        - --args=--output-mode=replace
+    ```

-7. If you need some exotic settings, it can be done too.
+6. If you need some exotic settings, it can be done too.
 I.e. this one generates HCL files:

     ```yaml
     - id: terraform_docs